ERNICommunity/erni-moods-android/README.md

 ##Important note for new project members

-The best way to get up and running is to download the latest version of Android Studio.
+The best way to get up and running is to download the latest stable version of Android Studio.
 Currently version 1.0.x.

 Then checkout the ``newBuild`` branch.
 The build scripts have been changed on this branch to make it easier to work with the latest version of Android Studio.

 It is not possible to use Eclipe for this project.

 This video explains how Android Studio and Gradle work: [https://www.youtube.com/watch?v=0bhbQdZLpIE] (https://www.youtube.com/watch?v=0bhbQdZLpIE)

+###How to get involved
+Issues are tracked using the github [issues] (https://github.com/ERNICommunity/erni-moods-android/issues) feature If you want to get involved, then please get started assigning unresolved issues to yourself and fixing them :-)

 Android app